justb4/inspire-foss/doc/NL.Kadaster/sphinx/implementation.rst

 **************

 This chapter shows detailed aspects of the implementation for the INSPIRE Annex I data themes that were implemented, i.e. Cadastral Parcels (CP) and Addresses (AD).
-We will show the steps for CP using small sets of test data.
+We will illustrate the steps for a single these (Cadastral Parcels) using small sets of test data.
 All code samples below are directly included from `the Google Code project SVN (phase1) <http://code.google.com/p/inspire-foss/source/browse/#svn/trunk>`_ thus refer to the actual implementation.